Hello World

 This is in contrast to interpreted languages; like Python, Ruby, JavaScript etc., which will perform the conversion while the program is running but this in turn requires another program; the interpreter, to run alongside yours, taking up extra resources but it usually means your programs are more portable as they can run on anywhere the interpreter can.
 These are some trade-offs made when designing or using a language.

-For simple programs, directly using a C++ compiler (like g++
+For simple programs, directly using a C++ compiler (like g++) is fine, but as your

 project grows you'll want to manage all the options and make it easy to share your code.